National Chengchi University

 NCCU provides dormitory and off campus housing services.
 Most exchange students reside in the International House, which is a five minute walk from campus, but there are moderately priced residence facilities in the city center as well.

 The campus site in Mu-Cha is convenient for visiting the many scenic spots in the Wenshan District.
 Scenic spots near Mu-Cha campus include Chih Nan Temple, the Maokong Tourist Tea Garden, the Tea Museum and the Taipei Zoo.
-It is easy to move in the city due to the highly efficient Taipei Metro, which offers access to the underground shopping malls, public parks, and publics squares.
+It is easy to move in the city due to the highly efficient Taipei Metro, which offers access to the underground shopping malls, public parks, and public squares.
 Students can travel to other destinations in Taiwan via the Taiwan High Speed Rail System, the Taiwan Rail system, and the Songshan Airport located in the heart of the city.
 International flights can be booked at the Taiwan Taoyuan International Airport in nearby Taoyuan Country.